webpwnized/cryptography/README.md

 **Optional arguments:**

-    -h, --help          Show this help message and exit -d, --determinant   Calculate the determinant of the matrix modulo MODULUS.
+  -h, --help            show this help message and exit -d, --determinant     Calculate the determinant of the matrix modulo
+                        MODULUS.
 Answer will be in Z-MODULUS.
   -id, --inverse-determinant
                         Calculate the inverse of the determinant of the matrix modulo MODULUS.
 Answer will be in Z-MODULUS.
-    -t, --transpose     Calculate the transpose of the matrix modulo MODULUS -mi, --minors       Calculate the minors of the matrix modulo MODULUS -c, --cofactors     Calculate the cofactors of the matrix modulo MODULUS -a, --adjunct       Calculate the adjunct of the matrix modulo MODULUS -i, --inverse       Calculate the inverse of the matrix modulo MODULUS -all, --all         Calculate the determinant, inverse determinant, transpose, adjunct and inverse of the matrix modulo MODULUS.
-Same as -id -dai
+  -t, --transpose       Calculate the transpose of the matrix modulo MODULUS -mi, --minors         Calculate the minors of the matrix modulo MODULUS -c, --cofactors       Calculate the cofactors of the matrix modulo MODULUS -a, --adjunct         Calculate the adjunct of the matrix modulo MODULUS -i, --inverse         Calculate the inverse of the matrix modulo MODULUS -all, --all           Calculate the determinant, inverse determinant,
-    -phi, --count-invertible-matrices
+                        transpose, adjunct and inverse of the matrix modulo MODULUS.
+Same as -id -dai -phi, --count-invertible-matrices
                         Calculate the number of invertible matrices of size INPUT modulo MODULUS.
   -v, --verbose         Enables verbose output
-    -m MODULUS, --modulus MODULUS   Modulus.
+  -m MODULUS, --modulus MODULUS
+                        Modulus.
 Default is 256.

+**Calculate Matrix, Determinant of Matrix, Inverse of the determinant of Matrix, Transpose Matrix, Minors Matrix, Cofactors Matrix, Adjunct Matrix and Inverse Matrix (mod 26)**

+`python maitred.py -all --modulus=26 --verbose 1,4,3,7`

  # Utility Belt